 I have a pretty good view of how these cases are handled and get the best results for my client.

 If you have no record and you have the argument this was an accident, that certainly puts you in a solid position to either get the case dismissed, get some diversion, or avoid jail time.

-If on the other hand, it's pretty clear that you intentionally exposed yourself and they've got the evidence and/or you have a criminal record that involves this type of behavior, obviously you're going to want to do everything you can to stay out of custody especially with health concerns because of the Coronavirus.
+If, on the other hand, it's pretty clear that you intentionally exposed yourself, and they've got the evidence, and you have a criminal record that involves this type of behavior.
+You're going to want to do everything you can to stay out of custody, especially with health concerns because of the Coronavirus.

 Further, nobody wants to be taken into custody for an indecent exposure charge when you've got bills to pay, a job, etc.

 So, you've come to the right place.
 Take the first step.
 Pick up the phone.
 Ask for a meeting with Ron Hedding.
 I've had great success with these indecent exposure cases throughout Los Angeles County, the San Fernando Valley.

 I've been practicing for a long time and have handled hundreds of cases just like yours.
 I stand at the ready to help you.

 Hedding Law Firm is based in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our office for a free consultation at (213) 542-0979.